NMRQLresearch/tanalysis/README.md

 #### Example usage:

 In what follows we illustrate the functionality provided for in the current version of tanalysis, by looking at the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+The following code snippets can be pasted into jupyter notebook cells to reproduce the results.

 We begin by importing the packages we are going to use for this demonstration.
 In particular, in addition to tanalysis and its dependency tncontract, we will use both tensorflow and Keras, in order to illustrate a full typical use-case scenario.
 We also import the MNIST dataset, which is provided via tensorflow.